KMKfw/kmk_firmware/docs/en/OLED_Display.md

 ]
 keyboard.extensions.append(oled)
 ```

 ### X and Y anchors
-It's helpfull with positioning of text.\
-The values can be set `T` for Top, `M` for Middle and `B` for Bottom for X axis as well as `L` for Left, `M` for Middle and `R` for Right for Y axis.

-It sets the anchor point of the given text, and the text is moved and placed based on this anchor point.\
+Anchor points define the "origin" or `(0, 0)` position within a text label.
-For example for text in top right corner you need to set its anchor points Top Right and move text to far right position.
+Example: for text in top right corner you need to set its anchor points Top Right and move text to far right position.
+The values can be set "T" for top, "M" for middle and "B" for bottom on the X
+axis and "L" for left, "M" for middle and "R, for right on the Y axis.

-For some more info about anchors check [Adafruit site](https://learn.adafruit.com/circuitpython-display-support-using-displayio/text).
-But keep in mind that KMK operates with `T`, `M`,`B` and `L`, `M`, `R` strings, not numbers.
+For more infos about anchors check the [Adafruit docs](https://learn.adafruit.com/circuitpython-display-support-using-displayio/text).
+Notable difference: KMK uses strings ("T", "M","B" and "L", "M", "R") instead of numbers.

 ```python
 oled.entries = [